-Incentivized witnesses, false testimony, and recanted recantations were all present in the seemingly never-ending nightmare Montana Innocence Project freed client Cody Marble experienced during the prime years of his life.
+Incentivized witnesses, false testimony, and recanted recantations were all present in the seemingly never-ending nightmare Montana Innocence Project freed client Cody Marble experienced during his teens and early adulthood.

-Thomas testified that Marble raped him, and two other inmates testified they saw the rape occur.
-Scott Kruse, the inmate who initially reported the rape, did not testify because it was revealed that he was in lockdown at the time of the alleged rape, making it impossible for him to have witnessed it.
+Robert testified that Cody raped him, and two other teens in the treatment facility testified they saw the rape occur.
+Scott Kruse, the teen who initially reported the rape, did not testify because it was revealed that he was in lockdown at the time of the alleged rape, making it impossible for him to have witnessed it.

-The jury found Marble guilty on November 22, 2002 after a three-day trial.
-He was sentenced to 20 years with all but the first five suspended.
-Marble was released on parole in January 2005.
-Over the next decade, Marble was sent back to prison four times for using or possessing drugs.
-Marble maintained that he suffered from substance use disorder, but he was adamant about his innocence pertaining to the rape charge.
+The jury found Cody guilty on November 22, 2002, after a three-day trial.
+He was sentenced to 20 years, with all but the first five suspended.
+Cody was released on parole in January 2005.

-Over time, evidence supporting Marble’s innocence began to accumulate.
-In 2008, a guard at the detention center said she did not believe a rape occurred.
-Additionally, it became known that the inmates who claimed to have witnessed the event were not actually near the area at the time they said it happened.
-Criminal psychologists who treated Marble also did not believe he raped anyone and doubted that he had the capacity to commit such a violent act.
-Internal security logs, additionally, showed that the window of opportunity for such a crime was virtually non-existent.
-Finally, Marble heard rumors that Thomas, who was serving time for a rape conviction, was telling people at the facility that Marble was innocent.
+Over the years, evidence of Cody’s innocence began to mount, including a program employee testifying that they did not believe the rape occurred, to evidence that the teens who implicated Cody were not located where they claimed to be in the program facility at the time of the alleged rape.
+Criminal psychologists who treated Cody also did not believe he raped anyone and doubted that he had the capacity to commit a violent act.
+Internal security logs from the facility also showed that the window of opportunity for such a crime was virtually non-existent.
+Finally, Cody heard rumors that Robert, who was later convicted of rape and serving a prison sentence, was telling people at the facility that Cody was innocent.

 The Montana Innocence Project took the case in 2009.
-Several interviews with Thomas revealed that he falsely implicated Marble.
-After being convicted of a sex crime himself, Thomas said he felt compelled to recant because he now understood the reality of being a convicted rapist.
-Another witness from Marble’s trial recanted as well.
+Several interviews with Robert revealed that he falsely implicated Cody.
+After being convicted of a sex crime himself, Robert said he felt compelled to recant because he understood the reality of being a convicted rapist.
+Another witness from Cody’s trial recanted as well.

 In December 2010, MTIP filed a motion for a new trial.
-Before deciding on the motion, Missoula County District Judge Douglas Harkin ordered that Thomas be interviewed under oath.
-At the deposition, Thomas confirmed that Marble did not rape him.
-However, Thomas testified at a hearing in October 2012 that he had been raped and had falsely recanted.
+Before deciding on the motion, Missoula County District Judge Douglas Harkin ordered that Robert be interviewed under oath.
+At the deposition, Robert said Cody did not rape him.
+However, Robert testified at a hearing in October 2012 that he had been raped and had falsely recanted.

 In November 2013, Judge Harkin denied the motion.
 MTIP appealed the ruling.

-Thomas died by suicide in April 2014 in Havre, Montana during a standoff with police.
+Robert died by suicide in April 2014 in Havre, Montana, during a standoff with police.

 In August 2015, the Montana Supreme Court overruled Judge Harkin’s ruling and sent the case back to the Missoula County District Court.

-In April 2016, Missoula County Attorney Kirsten Pabst filed a motion to dismiss the case based on the discovery that Thomas only recanted his recantation because then-Missoula County Attorney Fred Van Valkenburg threatened to charge him with perjury if he contradicted his original testimony.
+In April 2016, Missoula County Attorney’s Office filed a motion to dismiss the case based on the discovery that Robert only recanted his recantation because former-Missoula County Attorney Fred Van Valkenburg threatened to charge him with perjury if he contradicted his original testimony.

-MTIP Legal Director, Caiti Carpenter, on false testimony, incentives witnesses, and recanted recantations in Marbles case:
+MTIP Legal Director, Caiti Carpenter, on false testimony, incentives witnesses, and recanted recantations in Cody Marble’s case: